OpenTreeOfLife/reference-taxonomy/doc/ott29_to_ott210.md

 Conflict analysis uses functionality from the taxa package but not smasher.

+New classes created by extracting existing code from other classes:

+ * The 'merge' phase of assembly is now its own class (MergeMachine).
+Along with this change I reworked alignments, trying to put everything that has to do with alignment (e.g. the 'skeleton') in Alignment.java.

-As part of this process I created an "eventLogger" class for managing events that occur during synthesis.
+ * An "EventLogger" class for managing events that occur during synthesis.
 Splitting this out makes the Taxonomy and UnionTaxonomy classes smaller.

+ * I moved everything having to do with the "interim taxonomy file format" to its own class.
+This change does not affect behavior, but makes the Taxonomy class less cluttered.

+ * Similarly, anything to do with processing the old TSV-formatted patch files is now in its own class.

-I moved some SKOS-related methods written by Dan Leehr to its own file, to get it out of the way.
+ * I moved some SKOS-related methods written by Dan Leehr to its own file, to get it out of the way.
 It's not used.

-As a cleanup (knowing people are going to start reading this code) I moved everything having to do with the "interim taxonomy file format" to its own class.
-This change does not affect behavior, but makes the Taxonomy class less cluttered.

-Similarly, anything to do with processing the old TSV-formatted patch files is now in its own class.

-Similarly, the 'merge' phase of assembly is now its own class (MergeMachine).
-Along with this I reworked alignments, trying to put everything that has to do with alignment (e.g. the 'skeleton') in Alignment.java.

 Moved comments describing flags (from the design meeting with Cody) to Flag.java, to make them easier to find...